jtouzy/Kompose/README.md

 * **Assembler (iOS)** : An assembler is here to merge it all together.
 The assembler will create the whole module, initializing the presenter, the view, and the store, then linking it together.

-*This layer is used because in Swift we don't have yet a proper DI like [Koin](https://github.com/InsertKoinIO/koin) for Android.*

 ### Speed up your multiplatform development

 #### 🚀 [iOS] Automatically generate a new framework with the last Kotlin classes in each build ?